-While making salads from raw ingredients did not appeal in the early part of the day, I found out that juicing is a way to get those natural vitamins and minerals that my body craved.
+While making salads from raw ingredients did not appeal in the early part of the day, I discovered that juicing is a way to get those natural vitamins and minerals that my body craved.
 Drinking fresh juices is the fastest way to get the boost your body needs due to easy and quick absorption.
-Drinking juice with food just slows the absorption.
+But, unfortunately, drinking juice with food slows absorption.

 I found out that the juices are easier to absorb without the pulp.
-If I make and then drink the fresh juice about 45 minutes before eating, my digestive system is not as stressed as it would be having to digest the fiber from raw fruit and veggies or other foods.
-I do save the pulp fiber to use in other food recipes such as soups, muffins and quick types of bread.
+If I make and then drink the fresh juice about 45 minutes before eating, my digestive system is not as stressed as it would have to digest the fiber from raw fruit and veggies or other foods.
+I save the pulp fiber to use in other food recipes such as soups, muffins, and quick types of bread.

-I want to say that I can feel the effects within a short time after consuming the fresh juice.
+I want to say that I can feel the effects quickly after consuming the fresh juice.
 I notice that I am hydrated with a sense of fullness which begs the next question.

 Do I Replace My Breakfast With A Juice?

-This was a question I asked myself and the answer I arrived at was – sometimes.
+This was a question I asked myself, and the answer I arrived at was – sometimes.
 I wanted to lose weight, but I also wanted to keep it off.
-Sometimes the juicing was enough for breakfast, sometimes I wanted more to eat within the hour.
-If I add a bowl of oatmeal or another cereal, sweetened with fresh fruit or berries, to finish my morning meal, I am getting the fiber I need.
-My hunger is satisfied for awhile.
+Sometimes the juicing was enough for breakfast; sometimes, I wanted more to eat within the hour.
+To finish my morning meal, I am getting the fiber I need to add a bowl of oatmeal or another cereal sweetened with fresh fruit or berries.
+Then, my hunger is satisfied for a while.

 What’s The Best Juice To Drink In The Morning?

-- My Vitamin C Morning Mix is made up of lemon, orange, apple, spinach, ginger, and a touch of fresh mint.
+- My Vitamin C Morning Mix comprises lemon, orange, apple, spinach, ginger, and a touch of fresh mint.

-- Wake-up Call juice, in the mornings I need to be ready for action, is made with apples, carrots. lemon, and ginger.
+- I need to be ready for action; Wake-up Call juice is made with apples, carrots, lemon, and ginger.

-- Keeping It Cool is one of my summer morning favorites, even on vacation, by mixing together cantaloupe, cucumber, celery, with a touch of lemon.
+- Keeping It Cool is one of my summer morning favorites, even on vacation, by mixing cantaloupe, cucumber, celery with a touch of lemon.

 - Sweet and Hot Zinger are great for cool mornings or after a night of partying consisting of juicing apples, carrot, lemon, and ginger.

-- Tune The Immune is a several time a month must for me using beet, strawberry, blueberry juice to make sure my immune system gets good support.
+- Tune The Immune is several times a month just for me using beet, strawberry, blueberry juice to make sure my immune system gets good support.

-- Merry Mary Morning will find you ready for any kind of morning with this quick wake- up juice made of tomatoes, cucumber, celery, adding cilantro, jalapeno, and lemon to taste.
+- Merry Mary Morning will find you ready for any morning with this quick wake-up juice made of tomatoes, cucumber, celery, adding cilantro, jalapeno, and lemon to taste.